 George Washington Preplanned, and So Should You

 Our first president left specific instructions for his memorial in his will.
 And Abraham Lincoln appeared to foresee his own death.
-Here are six funeral facts about our favorite Aquarius statesmen for President’s Day.
+Here are eight funeral-related facts about our favorite Aquarius statesmen.

 No State Funeral, Please

-After leaving office, Washington returned to Virginia and his beloved wife, Martha.
+After leaving office, George Washington returned to Mount Vernon and his beloved wife, Martha.
 He didn’t want a state funeral.
-Instead, Washington left instructions in his will for a military funeral at Mount Vernon for his family, friends, and associates.
+Instead, he left instructions in his will for a military funeral at Mount Vernon for his family, friends, and associates.
 Although it was not an official event, over 4,000 mourners, including prominent military figures and politicians, attended.
+Washington’s careful preplanning ensured his final wishes were honored, just as yours can be today.

 Did Washington’s Treatment Hasten His Demise?